Jasper should work with all current versions of Java. Except under Windows the full development kit, not just the JRE, is needed.

 DYLD_LIBRARY_PATH to the location of the SICStus

-On OS X, embedding Java 7 or later in SICStus, e.g. by using
+On macOS, embedding Java in SICStus, e.g. by using

 library(jasper), may fail, possibly with a dialog about the

 need for a Java SE 6 runtime.
-This seems to be caused by missing
+This is caused by missing

 information in the section ‘JVMCapabilities’ of the file

 Info.plist in the Java installation.
-As of December 2017 there
+As of March 2020 this